rjmac/rojoma-json/README.markdown

 Custom matchers can be defined by subclassing `Pattern` and implementing the method `evaluate(x: JValue, environment: Pattern.Results): Option[Pattern.Results]`.

+Most `Pattern`s can also be used to generate JSON using the `generate` method, passing in a list of variable bindings in the form `variable := value`.

 package com.rojoma.json.zipper
 ------------------------------
 A zipper for navigating JSON.
 There are six interfaces: